RealLiFe: Real-Time Light Field Reconstruction via Hierarchical Sparse Gradient Descent: Experiments

 \textbf{Thin Plates.} In Fig. \ref{fig_exp_llff} (e), the green stick of the scooter is a very thin plate.
 ENeRF\cite{Lin2021EfficientNR}, MVSNeRF\cite{Chen2021MVSNeRFFG}, and IBRNet\cite{Wang2021IBRNetLM} fail to restore the clear structure of the stick.
 Our method produces a relatively complete shape, comparable to SIMPLI-8L\cite{Solovev2022SelfimprovingMI}.

 Among all the evaluation metrics, our approach achieves comparable or better visual quality with offline approaches, and performs superior to online approaches.
 More qualitative comparison results on Shiny\cite{Solovev2022SelfimprovingMI} and IBRNet collected\cite{Wang2021IBRNetLM} are shown in Fig. \ref{fig_extra1}.
 Our method produces clear results that accurately captures view-dependent effects, albeit with slightly less sharpness compared to SIMPLI-8L\cite{Solovev2022SelfimprovingMI}.
 This trade-off is made in exchange for reduced time spent constructing the light field representations.
+We also compare our results on Spaces\cite{Flynn2019DeepViewVS} dataset with the baseline methods listed in Table. \ref{tab_spaces}.
+This figure shows that our results are still comparable with the those of DeepView\cite{Flynn2019DeepViewVS}.